Now, more than ever insurance is vital to the sustainability of the world's economies

 Technological advances provide us with some tools which support us addressing these challenges:

 - A key enabler of progress here is parametric insurance, which pays out rapidly based on predetermined triggers.
 This can shorten the claims settlement process, which means that payouts have the biggest impact, and works in areas where its hard to quantify the economic cost that requires indemnification.
-Local governments can use the funds for things like emergency response and ensuring public safety, which helps communities get back on the feet faster.
+Local governments can use the funds for things like emergency response and ensuring public safety, which helps communities get back on their feet faster.
 Individual consumers can fund high insurance policy deductibles or pay for costs that aren’t covered by their standard policies.

-- Satellite imagery enables a quick and accurate estimation of the impact of flood damage to large areas, and even extends to the ability to estimate how droughts effect the root zone of crops.
+- Satellite imagery enables a quick and accurate estimation of the impact of flood damage to large areas, and even extends to the ability to estimate how droughts affect the root zone of crops.

-- Smartphones now enable us to provide our customers with user friendly policy purchase and administration, and can even support claim validation, dramatically increasing accessibility and the customer experience.
+- Smartphones now enable us to provide our customers with user-friendly policy purchase and administration, and can even support claim validation, dramatically increasing accessibility and the customer experience.

 On a macro level, gains are being made in the quest for resilience when governments focus on improving environmental and social responsibility.
 This is particularly noteworthy in three areas: people, carbon and sustainable development.

 People are a nation’s greatest resource, and their social mobility is an indicator of equal opportunities.
 In countries where efforts are made to close the gender gap, limitations on the talent pool are removed and the economy benefits because talent has been maximised and efficiently allocated.